-I looked at the recipe, realized I had all the ingredients, and that it was super EASY, and decided to go for it.
+I looked at the recipe and realized I had all the ingredients on hand.
+Plus, I realizes that it was super EASY, so I decided to go for it.
 Thankfully, I keep a well stocked pantry with lots of different kinds of chips and nuts and other assorted things.
-This recipe calls for cinnamon chips–the only thing that you probably normally wouldn’t have on hand, but fortunately for me I keep on hand regularly.
+This recipe calls for cinnamon chips.
+It’s the only thing that you probably normally wouldn’t have on hand.
+Fortunately for me, I keep on hand regularly.

 Here’s what I did.

 Barbara Bakes recommends that you put the cinnamon chips in a couple of tablespoonfuls of flour and stir before adding to the batter.

-Bake at 350 – mine took almost an hour to be thoroughly cooked though the original recipe said only about 40 minutes.
+Bake at 350 – mine took almost an hour and a half to be thoroughly cooked though the original recipe said only about 40 minutes.